alphagov/gds-way/README.md

 To preview or build the website, we need to use the terminal.

-Install Ruby with Rubygems, perferably with a [Ruby version manager][rvm], and the [Bundler gem][bundler].
+Install Ruby with Rubygems, preferably with a [Ruby version manager][rvm], and the [Bundler gem][bundler].

 In the application folder type the following to install the required gems: